TanyaShp/Flask_Python_Book_Review/README.md

 # Book Review App

 This application is a book review site that allows users to login, add books with reviews, edit and delete their book entries, and search for books.
-It's a Flask web application using MySQL for the database hosted on Azure, and uses the Flask-Login extension for user authentication.
+In addition, it allows users to edit and delete reviews.
+It is a Flask web application using MySQL for the database hosted on Azure, and uses the Flask-Login extension for user authentication.

 Live application can be found at: [https://flask-python-book-review-app.azurewebsites.net/](https://flask-python-book-review-app.azurewebsites.net/)

 ## Features

 - User Authentication: Secure user registration and login functionality.
-- Add Books: Users can add new books with book details and an image.
+- Add Books and Reviews: Users can add new books with book details and an image.
+Users can also add reviews to the books and are able to edit or delete them.
 The image upload allows for cropping functionality.
 - Edit and Delete Books: Users can edit and delete their book entries.
+- Reviews Display: On the main page, only the 3 latest reviews are displayed, with a "See more" button leading to a page with all reviews.
 - Search Functionality: Allows users to find books by name/author.
-- Pagination: Allows to manage long lists of books.
+- Pagination: Allows managing long lists of books and reviews.
-- Administrative functions: Allows admins to edit or delete books created by other users.
+- Administrative functions: Allows admins to edit or delete books and reviews created by other users.

 ## Getting Started